Expertium/expertium.github.io/Algorithm.md

 4. Update parameters to decrease the loss.

-5. Keep updating the parameters based on how much it affects the loss (steps 2-4) until the loss stops decreasing, in other words, until you reach the minimum.
+5. Keep updating the parameters based on how much it affects the loss (steps 2-4) until the loss stops decreasing, which indicates that you have reached the minimum.

 Of course, it's a lot more nuanced than that, but if you want to learn about gradient descent, there are hundreds of videos and articles on the Internet, since this is how almost every machine learning algorithm in the world is trained.